Skip to navigation Skip to content

 If errors have been identified, action must be taken to correct the error.
 Errors are to be corrected by the original processing Service Officer.
 Where corrections cannot be made by the original processing Service Officer, the Team Leader will be responsible for ensuring the corrections are undertaken.

-Recurring errors must be brought to the attention of the:
+Recurring errors must be brought to the attention, by way of feedback, to the:

-Remedial action (such as training) needed to reduce the occurrence of errors should be planned by the Manager/Team Leader and undertaken as a matter of priority by the Manager/Team Leader.
+Remedial action (such as training) needed to reduce the occurrence of errors should be planned by the Manager/Team Leader and undertaken as a matter of priority.

 Change management

-Quality checking procedures are regularly reviewed and updated by the respective programs in consultation with the Quality, Performance and Technical support team.
-This incorporates endorsed changes to program business policy and procedures and ensures that error codes are current and appropriate.
+Respective programs regularly review quality checking procedures in consultation with the Quality, Performance and Technical support team.
+This incorporates endorsed changes to program business policy and procedures and makes sure error codes are current and appropriate.